code-she/python-problems/README.md

-Just a repository for the python questions i've solved.

 # github-upload
+Just a repository for the python questions i'll solve